D-K02/NLP---Emotion-Classification-in-Text/README.md

 ## Project Structure
 - `nlp_dataset.csv`: The dataset containing text samples and their associated emotions.
-- `emotion_classification.ipynb`: Jupyter Notebook containing the complete code for loading, preprocessing the data, feature extraction, model training, and evaluation.
+- `NLP - Emotion Classification in Text.ipynb`: Jupyter Notebook containing the complete code for loading, preprocessing the data, feature extraction, model training, and evaluation.
 - `requirements.txt`: A file listing the required Python packages for running the project.

 ## Installation